versx/WhMgr/docs/user-guide/config.md

             "database": "manualdb"
         }
     },
+    // Event Pokemon filtering
+    "eventPokemon": {
+        /* Filtering type to use with deemed "event" Pokemon.
+Set to `Exclude` if you do not want the Pokemon reported unless it meets the minimumIV value set (or is 0% or has PvP stats.
+           Set to `Include` if you only want the Pokemon reported if it meets the minimum IV value set.
+No other Pokemon will be reported other than those in the event list.

+        */
+        "type": "Exclude",
         // List of Pokemon IDs to treat as event and restrict postings and subscriptions to 90% IV or higher.
 (Filled in automatically with `event set` command)
-    "eventPokemonIds": [
+        "pokemonIds": [
             129,
             456,
             320
         ],
         // Minimum IV value for an event Pokemon to have to meet in order to post via Discord channel alarm or direct message subscription.
-    "eventMinimumIV": "90",
+        "minimumIV": 90
+    },
     // Image URL config
     "urls": {
         // Static map tileserver endpoint.